tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 dwc:phylum="Tracheophyta": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:phylum has an equivalent at the rank of Phylum in the bdq:sourceAuthority.
 GBIF.org uses Trachyophyta for the Phylum including ferns"
 ```

-Given these properties, it should be straightforward to understand the expected behavior of an Implementation of this Test.
+These properties describe the expected behavior of an Implementation of this Test.
 This section gives further guidance on how to interpret these properties in order to produce an implementation that follows this specification.

 ##### 2.3.2.1 Response as Shorthand for a Set of bdqffdq: Concepts (non-normative)